strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Bypass all `transfer` command line prompts

-When using the `strapi import` command, you are required to confirm that the import will delete the existing database contents.
+When using the `strapi transfer` command, you are required to confirm that the transfer will delete the existing database contents.
 The `--force` flag allows you to bypass this prompt.
-This option is particularly useful for implementing `strapi import` programmatically.
-For programmatic use, you must also pass the `--key` option for encrypted files.
+This option is particularly useful for implementing `strapi transfer` programmatically.

 #### Example of the `--force` option with `transfer`